-In case you don't like to do the typical tourist activities, there are many more buildings in New York that you can visit, even if they don't have an observatory.
-Woolworth Building, Chrysler Building, Flatiron Building and many others will delight any architecture enthusiast.
+In case you're not into doing the typical tourist activities, there are many more buildings in New York that you can visit, even if they don't have an observatory.
+Woolworth Building, Chrysler Building, Flatiron Building and many others will delight anyone with a passion for architecture.

 - Empire State Building